roxanahickey/adolescent/02-hclust-pcoa.md

 # Initial setup
 After running adolescent-supp-01.Rmd, two RData files named "01-data-prep-[date].RData" and "01-data-prep-last-run.RData" are saved in the data-postproc directory (two files are written so as to preserve older versions if necessary).
 Load either file to get all of the data necessary to run the analyses and generate figures below.

-*Note: If you run the R Markdown script 'as is' from the same directory containing it and the 'data-input' and 'data-postproc' subdirectories, all figures will be printed inside the resulting PDF or HTML output.
+*Note: If you run the R Markdown script 'as is' from the same directory containing it and the 'data' and 'data-postproc' subdirectories, all figures will be printed inside the resulting PDF or HTML output.
 If you want to save the figures as individual files, uncomment the lines below starting with 'dir.create()' as well as any lines throughout the script starting with 'ggsave()' or 'pdf()'.
 I made note of each of these within the chunk code.*

 ```r